ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 To date, our focus has been on calculations, not features such as formatting.

-SciSheets addresses the above use cases by introducing several novel features.
+SciSheets addresses the above requirements by introducing several novel features.

 - Expressivity: *Formulas can be Python scripts, not just expressions.*